Background pattern

 The usual maintenance dose is 800 mg once a day.

-The dose may be increased to 1,200 mg once a day based on how you respond to Zebinix.
+Depending on how you respond to Zebinix, the dose may be increased to 1,200 mg once a day.
 If you are taking Zebinix alone (monotherapy), your doctor may consider increasing your dose to 1,600 mg once a day.

 If you have kidney problems, you will usually be given a lower dose of Zebinix.
-Your doctor will determine the correct dose for you.
+Your doctor will decide on the correct dose for you.
 Zebinix is not recommended if you have severe kidney problems.

-If you are an older adult and taking Zebinix as monotherapy, the 1,600 mg dose is not suitable for you.
+If you are an elderly patient and are taking Zebinix alone (monotherapy), the dose of 1,600 mg is not suitable for you.

 Maintenance dose

-The dose may be increased by 10 mg per kg of body weight, at intervals of one or two weeks, up to 30 mg per kg of body weight.
+Depending on the response to Zebinix, the dose may be increased by 10 mg per kilogram of body weight, at intervals of one or two weeks, up to 30 mg per kilogram of body weight.
 The maximum dose is 1,200 mg once a day.

 Children ≥ 60 kg